moseswmwong/Celebrity-Identification-Neural-Network/README.md

 Due to copyright no images used by this AI can be released by any means.

-*** DISCLAIMER - all program materials provided in this github.com page does not contains any celebrity image, only processed weights represent generic features only understanable by relevant AI program can interpret this weights, and there is no way or methodologies whatsoever to reverse engineering for recover the original image in any format.
+*** DISCLAIMER - all materials provided in this github.com page does not contains any celebrity image, images are all pre-processed to generate weights with the Neural Network and these processed weights only represent more general features, and they can only be understands by relevant AI program not human eyes.
+And there is no way, program, nor methodologies whatsoever to reverse engineering for recovering the original image in any format.
 The author and user of this program take no responsibiilty of claim of copyright for these images.

 # Residual Network - The Algorithm Used